Shu-Ann/NBA-LeBron-James-stats/README.md

 ## Next Step

 This project done by R Shiny.
 Shiny is one of the tools that allow users to build a webpage visualzation with interactive functions; however, customized design is not easy to implement by Shiny.
 As a result, the next step I am tring to do is to implement the visualization part by `D3` which is one of the packages that in javascript.
-The D3 project is expected to be completed in August.

 ### Now, try on `DVP.R` and have fun!